A good project manager is hard to find

 The talent pool, relative to demand, is down in each of these cities as well.
 So, what is a hiring manager to do?
 You’d think that with 32k+ professionals in the project management field in San Francisco, it’d be easy to find candidates.
-But I recruit for this skillset on a daily basis, and I know first-hand, it’s not.
+But our recruiters look for this skill set on a daily basis, and they know first-hand, it’s not.

 It’s mainly because a PM is a unique and demanding position.
 The biggest challenge can sometimes be finding the right combination of experience and skills.
 Here are the top abilities we see hiring managers requesting in a project manager (in no particular order).